J-Bockhofer/goe2e/Readme.md

 Simply put, E2E tests work by sending a request to a running application.

-Unit tests usually have great language tooling while E2E tests need another application like Postman or Insomnia to run.

 This proof-of-concept package presents a way to combine the IDE, build pipeline support and relative ease of writing of unit tests with flexible E2E testing.

 It works as a convenience wrapper/function adapter around http requests and responses.